smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     smithy build model/

-The will should fail for the following reason:
+The build will should fail for the following reason:

 .. code-block:: text
     :caption: ``failure message``